Azure/msccl/README.md

 - MSCCL test toolkit([msccl-tests-nccl](https://github.com/Azure/msccl-tests-nccl)): These tests check both the performance and the correctness of MSCCL operations.

 ## Performance
-For reference, FP16 All-Reduce and All-Gather algorithms were tested and compared on ND H100 v5 VM, using msccl-tests-nccl.
+For reference, FP16 All-Gather algorithms were tested and compared on ND H100 v5 VM, using msccl-tests-nccl.

 <table>
   <tr>
-    <th colspan="4">FP16 All-Reduce Latency (us)</th>
     <th colspan="4">All-Gather Latency (us)</th>
   </tr>
   <tr>